TabbyML/tabby/website/blog/2023-09-30-stream-laziness-in-tabby/index.md

 }

 server(llm());
-consumer();
+client();
 ```

 ## Stream Laziness

 If you were to run this program, you'd notice something interesting.
-We'll observe the LLM continuing to output `producing ${i}` even after the consumer has finished reading three times.
+We'll observe the LLM continuing to output `producing ${i}` even after the client has finished reading three times.
 This might seem obvious, given that the LLM is generating an infinite stream of integers.
 However, it represents a problem: our server must maintain an ever-expanding queue of items that have been pushed in but not pulled out.

 Moreover, the workload involved in creating the stream is typically both expensive and time-consuming, such as computation workload on the GPU.
 But what if the client aborts the in-flight request due to a network issue or other intended behaviors?